LitzN/Life-gardens/README.md

 ### **Contact Page**
 * **Functionality:**<br>
-	* Navigation links: All links direct to the named page.
-The background and text of the links change color when the mouse hovers over them.
-The brand name on the left changes color on hovering and directs to the index page.
-On smaller screens the toggle button is functional.
 	* Form: Email input field expects a valid email and displays alert when @ is omitted.
 Submission is not allowed without input into email and text fields.
-	* Footer links: External links to social media accounts all open in a separate tab.
 * **Responsive Design:** <br>
     * On Laptop/Tablet: Background image is clearly displayed with the contact form in the center of the screen.
     * On Mobile devices: Contact form takes up all of the screen, with the background only appearing in the transparent navigation bar.
     This ensures the form is fully and clearly visible as it is the main purpose of the page.

+## **Bugs**
+### **Fixed**
+* The rows on the services page were not all tagged with the 'no gutters' class causing unexpected margins creating a horizontal scroll bar and white strip to appear on the side.
+### **Not yet fixed**
 Deployment
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).